joapolarbear/byteps/docs/timeline.md

 For example, below shows the profile result of a distributed training case (2 workers and 2 servers).
 In ps-lite, worker ranks are 9, 11, 13, and etc. So `push-9` and `push-11`  mean the push requests from the first worker and second worker, respectively.
 From this figure, we can observe that the first worker is slower than the second one.
 Similarly, you can find whether there is a consistent straggler for large scale training.
 ![profile](https://user-images.githubusercontent.com/13852819/65565724-53bb3b80-df83-11e9-8490-6bb590d6fd18.png)

 ---

 ## Usage For Workers

-Use the following environment variables to enable profiling the operations runing on workers, including computation, communication and I/O operations:
+Use the following environment variables to enable profiling the operations runing on workers, including computation, communication operations:

 ``` python
 "BYTEPS_TRACE_ON" = "1"